atomicdata-dev/atomic-server/server/README.md

 cp default.env .env
 # Run the server.
 It creates a store in ~/.config/atomic/db by default
 cargo run
-# Or tun the extra-cool desktop version with a presence in your app tray
-cargo run --features desktop
-# If you don't need HTTPS (or don't have OpenSSL available on your device)
-cargo run --no-default-features
 ```

 Troubleshooting compiling from source: